Ensemble Transport Adaptive Importance Sampling: Introduction

 \section{Introduction}

-Markov chain Monte Carlo (MCMC) methods are a powerful family of tools that allow us to sample from complex probability distributions.
-MCMC methods were first developed in the 70s\cite{hastings1970monte}, and with the development of faster, more powerful computers, have become ever more important in a whole range of fields in statistics, science and engineering.
-In particular, when considering Bayesian inverse problems, each MCMC step may involve the numerical solution of one or more PDE.
-As many samples are usually required before Monte Carlo error is reduced to acceptable levels, the application of MCMC methods to these types of problem remain frustratingly out of our grasp.

-Many advances have been made in the field of MCMC to design ever more complex methods that propose moves more intelligently, leading to rapidly converging approximations.
-Function space versions of standard methods such as the random walk Metropolis-Hastings (RWMH) algorithm or the Metropolis adjusted Langevin algorithm (MALA), whose convergence rates are independent of dimension have been developed\cite{cotter2013mcmc}.
-The hybrid (or Hamiltonian) Monte Carlo (HMC) method uses Hamiltonian dynamics in order to propose and accept moves to states which are a long way away from the current position\cite{sexton1992hamiltonian}, and function space analogues of this have also been proposed\cite{beskos2011hybrid}.
+Having first been developed in the early 1970s\cite{hastings1970monte}, Markov chain Monte Carlo (MCMC) methods have been of increasing importance and interest in the last 20 years or so.
+They allow us to sample from complex probability distributions which we would not be able to sample from directly.
+In particular, these methods have revolutionised the way in which inverse problems can be tackled, allowing full posterior sampling when using a Bayesian framework.

+However, this often comes at a very high cost, with a very large number of iterations required in order for the empirical approximation of the posterior to be considered good enough.
+As the cost of computing likelihoods can be extremely large, this means that many problems of interest are simply computationally intractable.

+This problem has been tackled in a variety of different ways.
+One approach is to construct increasingly complex MCMC methods which are able to use the structure of the posterior to make more intelligent proposals, leading to more thorough exploration of the posterior with fewer iterations.
+For example, the Hamiltonian or Hybrid Monte Carlo (HMC) algorithm uses gradient information and symplectic integrators in order to make very large moves in state with relatively high acceptance probabilities\cite{sexton1992hamiltonian}.
+Non-reversible methods are also becoming quite popular as they can improve mixing\cite{bierkens2015non}.
 Riemann manifold Monte Carlo methods exploit the Riemann geometry of the parameter space, and are able to take advantage of the local structure of the target density to produce more efficient MCMC proposals\cite{girolami2011riemann}.
 This methodology has been successfully applied to MALA-type proposals and methods which exploit even higher order gradient information\cite{bui2014solving}.
-These methods allow us to explore the posterior distribution more fully with fewer iterations.

-Simultaneously, great strides are continually being made in the development of computing hardware.
-Moore's law, which predicted that the number of transistors that can fit onto a single microchip will double every two years, has been largely followed since the early 70s\cite{moore1998cramming}.
-In recent times, it has become necessary to use parallel architectures in order for this trend to continue.
-The efficient exploitation of these architectures is the key to solving many of the computational challenges that we currently face.